Christopher Dickman

 Christopher Richard Dickman is an Australian ecologist specialised in the ecology of small vertebrates in Australia in general, and of marsupials in particular.
-He is a professor in terrestrial ecology at the School of Life and Environmental Sciences of the University of Sydney, and a co-director of its Desert Ecology Research Group.
+He is an Emeritus professor in terrestrial ecology at the School of Life and Environmental Sciences of the University of Sydney, and a co-director of its Desert Ecology Research Group.

 Recognition

 Dickman is a fellow of the Australian Academy of Science, Fellow of the Royal Zoological Society of New South Wales and fellow of the Zoological Society of India.
 In 2022 he was made an international honorary member of the American Academy of Arts and Sciences.

 He has received the Ellis Troughton Memorial Award of the Australian Mammal Society (1980), the NSW Science & Engineering Award (2010), the Clarke Medal of the Royal Society of New South Wales (2015) and a gold medal from the Ecological Society of Australia (2018).